yining0417/apsys2016/call_for_posters.md

 homepage.
 We do not use it for any other purposes.
 There is no copyright transfer.
 You keep the copyright of your manuscript.

-If you agree, upload the final version of your poster abstract from the below link by *August 15th*.
+If you agree, send the final version of your poster abstract to the below email address by *July 24th*.
 It must be a single-page PDF.
 A 8.5x11-inch, double-columns format with 10pt fonts is recommended (not mandatory).
 For those who used the ACM template, please remove the footnote of ACM's DOI and copyright notice.